Aubergine-Community/react-boilerplate-template/README.md

 # React Boilerplate Template

-This repository provides a comprehensive boilerplate template for React projects, tailored to our organization's standards.
-It includes a modern setup with essential tools and configurations to streamline development and maintain code quality.
+A powerful and flexible boilerplate for starting React projects, leveraging Vite for fast builds, TypeScript for type safety, and built-in support for internationalization, SVG handling, and code quality tools like ESLint, Husky, and Prettier.

 ## Features